vanzan01/elden-ring-interactive-guide/README.md

 - **Bidirectional Completion**: Completing all detailed steps marks the main quest complete, and vice versa.

 ## Installation

+You can use the [live demo](https://elden-ring-msq.netlify.app/) to access the application immediately without installation, or follow these steps to run it locally:

 1. Clone the repository:
 ```bash